debabrata-dd/docs/resume.md

 > **OPEN Magazine** _(Mar 2009 – May 2009)_
 >
 > RPG Publications, the newly floated print media venture of the RPG Group, has launched its feature and current affairs weekly magazine - OPEN, by end of March 2009.
 Therefore, to land the product in the current market scenario where there are already many players are competing in cut throat competition, RPG had decided to rely upon the telesales services provided by us.
 So, we provided complete software solutions to promote their business, like an e-mailer tool, an inbound/outbound CRM, web reports and data scrubbing tool.

+> **WFH - NIIT Imperia** _(Dec 2008 – Jan 2009)_
+>
+> WFH (work from home), as the name implies, the prime goal of this project (NIIT Imperia) was to give a platform to the agents so that they can call the customers from their home.
+It was a great achievement when we finally deployed the application and agents started taking calls from their home.

 > **Agent Monitoring System** _(Jun 2008 – Jul 2008)_
 >